o3de/o3de.org/content/docs/contributing/to-docs/terminology.md

 * Use regular text for subsequent references to a tool, Gem, or component proper name.
 * Introduce acronyms in their expanded form followed by the acronym in parentheses.
 For example, "console variable (cvar)".
 * Use the acronym for subsequent on-page references.
 * Be consistent in the use of O3DE terms.
-For example, use "level" rather than "scene", and use "Perspective" rather than "viewport".
+For example, use "level" rather than "scene".

 ## O3DE specific terms